 If you don’t know about Pinterest yet, you should get to know.
 Their whole site revolves around sharing the best pictures, so if you get a good picture of your recipe, there’s a chance people will see it and start sharing.
 The more it gets shared, the more people will click the link and follow it back to your website.

 The same theory is also true for Facebook, so be sure you have both of these profiles set up.
-Actively work on getting followers (my DRC Traffic Pro course looks at how to get started with this), and share all your recipes with them.
+Actively work on getting followers, and share all your recipes with them.

 Cooking Sites Which Accept Guest Posts